nextflow-io/training/docs/hello_nextflow/05_hello_operator.md

 Now that we have the combined genomic variant calls, we can run the joint genotyping tool, which will produce the final output that we actually care about: the VCF of cohort-level variant calls.

+For logistical reasons, we decide to include the joint genotyping inside the same process.

 ### 3.1.
 Rename the process from GATK_GENOMICSDB to GATK_JOINTGENOTYPING

 Since the process will be running more than one tool, we change its name to refer to the overall operation rather than a single tool name.